 In our modern working lives, people need to be able to develop their skills and career, and employees increasingly expect the company they work for to provide an environment that encourages learning and progression.

-Offering various options works best, as it will enable your employees to select the things that inspire them.
-For some it may be gaining formal qualifications.
-For others it may be attending workshops or hearing from inspirational speakers.
+Offering various options works best, enabling your employees to select the things that inspire them.
+For some, it may be gaining formal qualifications.
+For others, it may be attending workshops or hearing from inspirational speakers.